 Curated by: Andrea Busto

 John Torreano's artistic career begins in a significant way between the end of the fifties and the beginning of the sixties in a post-war climate and in a Western cultural ferment that generates and elaborates important social and economic issues.
 The unstoppable growth of the American gross domestic product of those years, the Cold War and that of Vietnam, the birth of consumerism but also of well-being, the black revolution of Martin Luther King and that of Kennedy, are the scenarios in which the artist he lives and gives life to his personal poetics.
-Right from the start his interest is unquestionably turned to painting as a traditional medium and used however according to contemporary aesthetics and techniques.
+Right from the start his interest was unquestionably turned to painting as a traditional medium and used, however, according to contemporary aesthetics and techniques.
 Its expressive key moves in a very free way and makes use of forms and formalisms in vogue at that time.
-His predominant interests are evident right from the start: space, background and coloristic drafts, subjects without shadow as if suspended and cut out in the void, research on three-dimensionality borrowed from both optical and pop.
-Furthermore, the painting as a three-dimensional object / form is the basis of a stylistic study that will be a reason for investigation for him until today.
+His predominant interests are evident right from the start: space, background and coloristic drafts, subjects without shadow as if suspended and cut out in the void, research on three-dimensionality borrowed from both optical and pop .
+Furthermore, the painting as a three-dimensional object / form is the basis of a stylistic study that will be a matter of investigation for him until today.